alexrvarela/SwiftTweener/README.md

 ## Usage

-Import CocoaTweener engine to your project:
+Import Tweener engine to your project:

 ```swift
 import Tweener